 Jentadueto is used in adults with type 2 diabetes to improve the control of blood glucose (sugar) levels.
 It is used in addition to diet and exercise in the following ways:

 - in patients who are not satisfactorily controlled on metformin (a diabetes medicine) used on its own;

 - in patients who are already taking a combination of linagliptin and metformin as separate tablets;

 - in combination with a sulphonylurea or insulin (other types of diabetes medicines) in patients who are not satisfactorily controlled on this medicine and metformin.

 The medicine can only be obtained with a prescription.

 How is Jentadueto used?

 The maximum dose is 5 mg of linagliptin and 2,000 mg of metformin per day.
 Jentadueto should be taken with food to reduce stomach problems caused by metformin.

 How does Jentadueto work?

 Type 2 diabetes is a disease in which the pancreas does not make enough insulin to control the level of glucose in the blood or when the body is unable to use insulin effectively.
-The active substances in Jentadueto, linagliptin and metformin hydrochloride, each have a different mode of action.
+The active substances in Jentadueto, linagliptin and metformin hydrochloride, each working in a different way.